-MARTHA HENNESSY: Conspiracy, depredation of governmental property, destruction of Naval property and trespass.
+MARTHA HENNESSY: Conspiracy, depredation of governmental property, destruction of naval property and trespass.
 And we are awaiting sentencing.
-We are facing—the initial threat was 20 years in prison, and I believe that the prosecution is now calling for 18 to 24 months.
-The judge has a reputation of ruling perhaps in the middle of the road.
+We are facing — the initial threat was 20 years in prison.
+And I believe that the prosecution is now calling for 18 to 24 months.
+And the judge has a reputation of ruling perhaps in the middle of the road.
 But I expect that I will receive a minimum of one year in federal prison.

 AMY GOODMAN: I wanted to go back to Pope Francis Sunday holding a holy mass for over 30,000 Catholics at the Nagasaki Stadium in Japan.